 Seeing as I am sharing my corny side, I thought it only right we really eat corn!
 So I am posting this scrumptious raw corn salad that Kris and I threw together for our lunch on Saturday.
 Now, I have to admit, I am not a huge fan of corn and have traditionally not even been a fan of a good vegan corn salad.
 I don’t cook with corn very often as I can think of so many other more nutritious vegetables that I prefer to work with.
 But I had a few bags of organic corn that had desperately cried out to me when I opened the freezer, and I thought it was time I gave them a starring role.
 I remembered a delicious corn salad my mum and her friend Sue were fond of making last year, and decided to create my own version of this quick and easy veggie dish.

-I have added the quantities of chilli, garlic and lime juice that I like.
+I have added the quantities of chile, garlic and lime juice that I like.
 But feel free to add your own signature to this dish.
 I used frozen corn, but fresh is always best.
 The best part is, that either way, you don’t have to cook the corn.
 Just soak it in some hot water for a few minutes and then drain.
 Throw it together and season to taste.
 Kind of like a 90 minute rom-com movie that is light, quick, easy to digest, and really really corny!
-If you are looking for quick easy Summer recipes, this salad is a WINNER!
+If you are looking for quick easy Summer recipes, this salad is a winner!
 It is gluten free, dairy free, egg free, nut free, soy free and sugar free.
-But NOT taste free!
-It is DEELISH!
+But not taste free!
+It is deelish!
 Let me just get my microphone for that one!

 Thanks Kris, Michelle, Nicole, Courtney, Elaine, Lois and Sharon for a fabulous weekend.
 The corny side of me wants to slap my tap shoes on and sing at the top of my lungs, “I Luuuuuuuv you”!